No. 1 Port in the Nation

 Here’s a closer look at the top five, by value:

-• Diesel engines rose 8.3 percent compared to last year to $2.32 billion.
+• Electric storage batteries rose 361.55 percent compared to last year to $3.32 billion.

 At this time a year ago, the top five exports were Motor vehicle parts; Gasoline, other fuels; Diesel engines; Passenger vehicles; and Cell phones, related equipment.